 Figure 1 shows the structure of a packet sniffer.
-At the right of Figure 1 are the protocols (in this case, Internet protocols) and applications (such as a web browser or ftp client) that normally run on your computer.
+At the right of Figure 1 are the protocols (in this case, Internet protocols) and applications (such as a web browser or email client) that normally run on your computer.
 The packet sniffer, shown within the dashed rectangle in Figure 1 is an addition to the usual software in your computer, and consists of two parts.
-The packet capture library receives a copy of every link-layer frame that is sent from or received by your computer.
-Recall from the discussion from section 1.5 in the text (Figure 1.241) that messages exchanged by higher layer protocols such as HTTP, FTP, TCP, UDP, DNS, or IP all are eventually encapsulated in link-layer frames that are transmitted over physical media such as an Ethernet cable.
-In Figure 1, the assumed physical media is an Ethernet, and so all upper-layer protocols are eventually encapsulated within an Ethernet frame.
-Capturing all link-layer frames thus gives you all messages sent/received from/by all protocols and applications executing in your computer.
+The packet capture library receives a copy of every link-layer frame that is sent from or received by your computer over a given interface (link layer, such as Ethernet or Wi-Fi).
+Recall from the discussion from section 1.5 in the text (Figure 1.24) that messages exchanged by higher layer protocols such as HTTP, FTP, TCP, UDP, DNS, or IP all are eventually encapsulated in link-layer frames that are transmitted over physical media such as an Ethernet cable or an 802.11 Wi-Fi radio.
+Capturing all link-layer frames thus gives you all messages sent/received across the monitored link from/by all protocols and applications executing in your computer.

-&lt;sup>1 References to figures and sections are for the 7th edition of our text, Computer Networks, A Top-down Approach, 7th ed., J.F.
+&lt;sup>1 References to figures and sections are for the 8th edition of our text, Computer Networks, A Top-down Approach, 8h ed., J.F.
 Kurose and K.W.
-Ross, Addison-Wesley/Pearson, 2016.
+Ross, Addison-Wesley/Pearson, 2020.
+Our authors' website for this book is http://gaia.cs.umass.edu/kurose\ross You'll find lots of interesting open material there.